The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company's business requires access to sensitive customer, employee, shareholder and Company data in the ordinary course of business.
 Despite the Company's implementation of security measures, a failure or breach of a security system could compromise sensitive and confidential information and data.
 Such an event could result in negative publicity and reputational harm, remediation costs and possible legal claims and fines which could adversely affect the Company's financial results, notwithstanding the purchase of cyber risk insurance.
 The Company's third-party service providers that perform critical business functions or have access to sensitive and confidential information and data may also be vulnerable to security breaches and other risks that could have an adverse effect on the Company.

-While the Company has completed the sale of the majority of Fidelity's assets and is currently marketing the remaining assets of Fidelity, there is no assurance that a sale of the remaining marketed assets will be successful, and Fidelity may continue to be subject to potential liabilities relating to the sold assets arising from events prior to sale.
+While the Company has completed the sale of all of Fidelity's markets oil and natural gas assets, Fidelity may continue to be subject to potential liabilities relating to the sold assets, primarily arising from events prior to sale.